-- 2. Delete 263.20(h). - F. 40 CFR Part 264 is incorporated by reference in its entirety except as provided in Rule 8 "Operational Requirements for Treatment, Storage and Disposal Facilities" and as otherwise noted in these regulations. - G. 40 CFR Part 265 is incorporated by reference in its entirety except as provided below and as otherwise noted in these regulations. - 1.
-Delete 40 CFR 265.1(c)(8) pertaining to the farmer exemption. - 2.
-In 265.143(g) and 265.145(g) Where the sentence "If the facilities covered by the mechanism are in more than one Region, identical evidence of financial assurance must be submitted to and maintained with the Regional Administrator of all such Regions." appears, replace it with the sentence "If the facilities covered by the mechanism are in more than one State, identical evidence of financial assurance must be submitted to and maintained with the State Agency regulating hazardous waste or with the appropriate Regional Administrator if the facility is located in an unauthorized State." - 3.
-In 40 CFR 265.191(a) and 265.191(c), compliance in Rhode Island relative to the January 12, 1988 and July 14, 1986 dates, respectively, applies only to a tank system owned or operated by a federal small quantity generator or any tank system (aboveground, onground, inground, or underground) that cannot be entered for inspection.
-Relative to a tank system that is not owned or operated by a federal small quantity generator and which is a tank system (aboveground, onground, inground, or underground) that can be entered for inspection, "January 12, 1988" and "July 14, 1986" shall be replaced with "December 1, 1992", wherever those dates occur in 40 CFR 265.191(a), and 265.191(c), respectively. - H. 40 CFR Part 266 (except for subpart H) is incorporated by reference in its entirety except as otherwise noted in these regulations. - I. 40 CFR Part 270 is incorporated by reference in its entirety except as provided in Rule 7 "Issuance, Renewal and Conditions of Facility Permits" and as otherwise noted in these regulations. - J. 40 CFR Part 273 is incorporated by reference in its entirety except as provided in Rule 13 "Universal Waste" and as otherwise noted in these regulations. - K. 40 CFR Part 124 is incorporated by reference in its entirety except as provided in Rule 7 "Issuance, Renewal and Conditions of Facility Permits" and as otherwise noted in these regulations.
+- 3. In 40 CFR 265.191(a) and 265.191(c), compliance in Rhode Island relative to the January 12, 1988 and July 14, 1986 dates, respectively, applies only to a tank system owned or operated by a federal small quantity generator or any tank system (aboveground, onground, inground, or underground) that cannot be entered for inspection.
+Relative to a tank system that is not owned or operated by a federal small quantity generator and that is a tank system (aboveground, onground, inground, or underground) that can be entered for inspection, "January 12, 1988" and "July 14, 1986" shall be replaced with "December 1, 1992", wherever those dates occur in 40 CFR 265.191(a), and 265.191(c), respectively. - G. 40 CFR Part 266 (except for subpart H) is incorporated by reference in its entirety except as otherwise noted in these regulations. - H. 40 CFR Part 270 is incorporated by reference in its entirety except as provided in Rule 7 "Issuance, Renewal and Conditions of Facility Permits" and as otherwise noted in these regulations. - I. 40 CFR Part 273 is incorporated by reference in its entirety except as provided in Rule 13 "Universal Waste" and as otherwise noted in these regulations. - J. 40 CFR Part 124 is incorporated by reference in its entirety except as provided in Rule 7 "Issuance, Renewal and Conditions of Facility Permits" and as otherwise noted in these regulations.

-3.0 DEFINITIONS
+3 DEFINITIONS